-Given the Governor’s Executive Order regarding COVID-19 virus of March 12, 2020, all Literacy Council of St. Mary’s operations will cease until Senior Centers reopen.
-The Literacy Council of St. Mary’s Board of Directors takes this action having decided that the Literacy Council of St. Mary’s will follow the Senior Center Policy with regard to COVID-19 Virus.
+The Literacy Council of St. Mary’s is making every effort to continue its literacy programs through virtual instruction during the prolonged COVID-19 crisis.
+For the protection of all concerned, however, face to face Literacy Council of St. Mary’s operations have ceased until Senior Centers reopen.
+The Literacy Council of St. Mary’s Board of Directors took this action having decided that the Literacy Council of St. Mary’s will follow the Senior Center Policy with regard to COVID-19 Virus.

 Click here for COVID-19 related updates on sources for food